 Thin Hair is Not Always a Life Sentence Ladies

 Is your hair naturally thin?
-Or do you struggle with finding styles that help to keep your hair intact?
+Or do you struggle with finding styles that help to keep your hair intact (Check out this article: why is my hair so thin)?
 Or maybe your hair has thinned out over time from the improper use of weaves, relaxers, high manipulation, tight ponytails, heat styles and braids.

 Many women struggle with maintaining styles for their thinning hair and sometimes even feel like all hope died for their locs.